Sanglorian/orcus/Orcus Rulebook - current.md

 +X enhancement bonus to attack rolls and damage rolls with that weapon.
 On a critical hit, do a further +Xd6 damage.

 **Bindings:** Arm and leg bindings can be enchanted.
-They act just like an enchanted weapon, except they apply to unarmed attacks.
+They act just like an enchanted weapon, except they apply to unarmed attacks and natural weapons.

 ### Enchanted Focus +X